 Berlin’s bars: Where to drink

-Berlin is fuelled by cheap beers and there’s an increasing amount of cool bars and pubs worth visiting.
+Berlin is fuelled by cheap German beer and there’s an increasing amount of cool bars and pubs worth visiting.
 Many have their own unique design, special events or just serve really good drinks (think craft beers or contemporary cocktails).
 There are a lot of areas in Berlin great for drinking.
 The best of the bars and clubs are generally to be found in Kreuzberg, Neukölln, and Friedrichshain.

 Bar crawls aren’t excessively popular in Berlin but if you’re looking for a street full of great bars, check out Weserstraße in Neukölln.
 The bars here change quite a bit and new ones are popping up all the time, but you can’t really go wrong with a night out on Weserstraße.
 And while you’re there, keep your eyes out for the giant frogs!

 Hip bars in Berlin

 - Lerchen und Eulen – go for Moscow Mule cocktails and the cosy interior.
 It’s a smoking bar so unless the weather’s good and you’re sitting outside, you will come home with a smoky scent.